How to Obtain a HGV License in the United Kingdom

 Class 2 - (Cat C)

-The category C license is the most commonly used HGV within the UK and Europe as it is very versatile.
+The category C licence is the most commonly used HGV within the UK and Europe as it is very versatile.
 This licence allows drivers to drive rigid vehicles (cab and trailer permanently fixed) above 3.5T but must not exceed 32T.

 The category C licence is probably the best licence to start with if you only currently hold a car licence, as nearly all industries rely on deliveries done in class 2’s.
-Drivers of this vehicle can earn a very generous wage with an average salary of up to £30k per year, for a 40 – 45 hour driving week.
+Drivers of this vehicle can earn a very generous wage with an average salary of up to £30k per year for a 40 – 45 hour driving week.

-Class 1 (Cat C+E)
+Class 1 - (Cat C+E)

-7.5 Ton (Cat C1)
+7.5 Ton - (Cat C1)

 The Cat C1 licence is ideal if you’re just venturing into professional driving and want to start out with smaller trucks.
 Once you have this licence, you can build on it and drive larger and larger vehicles as you work your way through the licence levels, eventually reaching the highest paid jobs.
-Drivers of this vehicle can earn a very good wage with an average salary of up to £24k per year, for a 40 – 45 hour driving week.
+Drivers of this vehicle can earn a very good wage with an average salary of up to £24k per year for a 40 – 45 hour driving week.